clovisfong/clovisfong/README.md

 Known for being focused and resourceful, I’m all about delivering high-quality working codes through my leadership and work ethics.

+Let's connect and have a chat at [LinkedIn](https://www.linkedin.com/in/fongclovis/)!

 <br>

 ### Check out my recent work!